 IBNA- 'The Masnavi of Rumi, Book 1: A New Annotated Edition and Translation' by the University of Manchester Professor Allan Williams will be released in the upcoming year.

-’s masterpiece will be printed in 536 pages.
-Earlier Penguin Publishing released the translation of the first book of Masnavi
+The translation of Rumi’s masterpiece will be printed in 536 pages.
+Earlier Penguin Publishing released the translation of the first book of Masnavi in August 2007.

 I.B.
 Tauris was founded in 1983.
 Its declared strategy was to fill the perceived gap between trade publishing houses and university presses—that is, to publish serious but accessible works on international politics and culture.
 The company specialized in its early days on publishing on the Middle East.